 Distributable income comprises all income received or receivable for the account of each Fund in respect of the accounting period concerned, after deducting net charges and expenses paid or payable out of such income and after making such adjustments as the ACD considers appropriate, after consulting with the Fund's auditors, in accordance with the COLL Sourcebook, in relation to taxation and other matters.
-However, with effect from November 2007, income on debt securities, such as bonds, has been calculated on an Effective Yield basis.
+However, with effect from 1st April 2007, income on debt securities, such as bonds, has been calculated on an Effective Yield basis.
 The Effective Yield basis treats any projected capital gain or loss on a debt security (when compared to maturity or par value) as income and this, together with any future expected income streams on the debt security, is amortised over the life of that debt security (to maturity) to calculate an effective yield which is used for the calculation of distributable income.

-11.3.
-Annual reports
+11.3 Annual reports

-The ACD will prepare a long report half yearly and annually and will make the long report available to Shareholders on request.
-The annual report of the Company will be published within 4 months of each annual accounting period and the half yearly report will be published within 2 months of each interim accounting period.
-These reports will also state how further copies can be obtained, who should be contacted if distributions have not been received and if there has been any subdivision or consolidation of Shares.
+The ACD will prepare a long report on an annual basis and will make this available to Shareholders upon request.
+The annual report of the Company will be published within 4 months of each annual accounting period.
+This report will also state how further copies can be obtained, who should be contacted if distributions have not been received and if there has been any subdivision or consolidation of Shares.

-11.4.
-Documents of the Company
+11.4 Documents of the Company